lost in translation (the californian takes asia)

 Another strange thing is that they don't seem to be too familiar with non-Asian people, and this is where the diversity of our group becomes very prominent.
 Random people will stare shamelessly and ask to take pictures the people in our group, especially with the two white girls and the black family.
 We encountered this in 2009 when we traveled with a white family.
 We thought it was because one of the girls looked like someone famous, but in fact, it was because she was pretty and not Chinese.

-I didn't realize how much I walked the last time I was here; last time, we walked around the entirety of the lake, across the bridge, and up the man-made mountain to the top overlooking the Imperial Garden (the picture on my blog's welcome page was taken there!).
+I didn't realize how much I walked the last time I was here; last time, we walked around the entirety of the lake, across the bridge, and up the man-made mountain to the top overlooking the Imperial Garden (the picture on my blog's welcome page was taken there back in 2013!).
 We don't have time to do the paddleboats like I did last time, but we walk around the lake admiring the architecture and the grandiosity of it all.
 This entire place was built for one person, which sounds crazy, but they also believed he was a direct descendant of Heaven, so I guess I understand wanting to keep him happy.

 We go to Tian'anmen Square after, and then the Forbidden City.
 "Tian'anmen" literally translated means "Heavenly Peace Gate," and it is at the very center of Beijing, which is also significant.
 The Chinese characters for "China" (the country) are "zhong guo" or "middle country," because the Chinese believe their country is the center of the world.
 It's a point of pride.